adelansari/databases-datastructures/week01/introduction.md

 - **Structured text files**: These are text files with a specific structure or format.
 They include:
   - **JSON (JavaScript Object Notation)**: A lightweight data-interchange format that is easy for humans to read and write and easy for machines to parse and generate.
 Example: .json files.
   - **CSV/TSV (Comma Separated Value/Tab Separated Value)**: These files store tabular data (numbers and text) in plain text, with columns separated by a comma or tab, respectively.
 Example: .csv or .tsv files.
   - **XML (eXtensible Markup Language)**: A markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
 Example: .xml files.
+[XML Documentation](https://www.w3.org/XML/)
   - **INI**: A simple configuration file format.
 Example: .ini files.
   - **SVG (Scalable Vector Graphics)**: An XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
 Example: .svg files.